Sauravkumar1111/Face-Recognition/README.md

 step 1
 check to python version
-    (python --version) on anaconda prompt step2
+    (python --version) on anaconda prompt

+step2
 then install cmake
      -> pip3 install cmake

 step3
 then install dlib file according to your python version
       -> pip3 install 'file location'
+          i provided you dlib for python==3.9 and 3.10

  step4
  then install face_recognition module
       -> pip3 install face_recognition